Everything You Need to Know About Doxycycline

 Doxycycline is an oral antibiotic that’s been used by dermatologists to treat acne from the inside out for many years.
 It’s typically used to treat bacterial infections, but it has potent anti-inflammatory effects that are used to treat acne lesions, too.

-“The main misconception is that acne is a bacterial infection that can be cured with oral antibiotics, but this just isn’t true,” explains Dr. Aimee Paik, a board-certified dermatologist and Medical Director of Apostrophe.
+“The main misconception is that acne is a bacterial infection that can be cured with oral antibiotics, but this just isn’t true,” explains Dr. Aimee Paik, a board-certified dermatologist.
 “Acne is actually an inflammatory skin condition and starts with the clogged pore, or what we call a ‘comedone’ in medical jargon.
 This clogged pore fills up with sebum and occasionally bursts, leading to painful red inflammation (a.k.a. a pimple).”

 Unlike topical medications (like tretinoin) that work to unclog pores and prevent future acne, oral antibiotics (like doxycycline) are used for short periods to temporarily calm down skin inflammation.
 “While a bacteria called Cutibacterium acnes does play a role in stimulating inflammation, it’s not the primary driver of acne,” explains Dr. Paik.